FrancescJR/docler/README.md

 ### Running the web server

-For local we are using the symfony server
+For local we are using the symfony server:

+`make local-start`

+otherwise, via docker, execute:

+`make docker-start`

+### Stop the web server

+Use the appropriate command:

+`make local-stop`
+`make docker-stop`

 ## Usage